 “I love looking at the photos you share.”
 Beth

-First arriving from California in 1950 when he was just 3 years old, Mike grew up in and around Anchorage.
-His father helped build Anchor town and their entire family fell in love with Alaska.
+First arriving in Anchorage from California in 1950 when he was just 3 years old, Mike grew up in and around Anchor town.
+His father helped clear land for construction all over Anchorage and their entire family fell in love with Alaska.

 Mary was born and raised in Anchorage.
 Her Alaska roots go way back.
 Her mother first came to Anchorage from Point Possession, just across Cook Inlet from Anchorage.
 Mary's mom and dad both worked on the Alaska Railroad.

-“We're passionate about preserving your Anchorage Memories and giving you easy access to wonderful memories on this website.
-Every day this website grows as it includes more stories, comments, pictures and videos for you to enjoy.”
+“We're passionate about preserving your Anchorage Memories and giving you easy access to the wonderful memories of other visitors to this website.
+Every day this website grows as it includes more stories, comments, pictures, and videos for you to enjoy.”

-When it comes to stories about growing up in and around Anchorage, Mary and Mike have created this growing treasure chest of amazing memories to share.
+When it comes to stories about growing up in and around Anchorage, Mary and Mike have created this growing treasure chest of amazing memories to share with you.

-And when you visit the pages of this website, you'll quickly discover that Mary and Mike have been very busy collecting stories and comments from a whole bunch of happy visitors to Anchorage Memories.
+And when you visit the pages of this website, you'll quickly discover that Mary and Mike continue to collect stories and comments from countless happy visitors to Anchorage Memories.

 Growing up and living in Anchorage is a special and unique experience that we've spent our entire lives explaining to people we meet in the “lower 48”.

-From the beautiful site of the Northern Lights dancing in the night sky over the city, the surrounding majestic snow capped mountains and memories to cherish for a lifetime, Mike and Mary have created this very special website where you can visit anytime you need a gentle reminder of Anchorage days gone by.
+The beautiful sight of the Northern Lights, dancing at night, in the sky over the city.
+The surrounding majestic snow capped mountains and memories to cherish for a lifetime.
+Mike and Mary have created this special website where you can visit anytime you need a gentle reminder of Anchorage days gone by.

-Now, as you check out Anchorage Memories, you'll see the word “BONUS".
+Now, as you check out Anchorage Memories, you'll see the word “BONUS” from time-to-time.
 Take a moment to check those out.
+You'll be delighted.